Lower Canada Rebellion: Organizing for armed conflict

-On November 6, 1837, Les Fils de la Liberté were holding a meeting in Montreal, when the Doric Club began fighting with them and violence and vandalism broke out everywhere in the city of Montreal.
-Arrest warrants were issued for those responsible for the leaders of the Assemblée des Six-Comtés.
+Taking up arms

 The first armed conflict occurred in 1837 when the 26 members of the Patriotes who had been charged with illegal activities chose to resist their arrest by the authorities under the direction of John Colborne.
 Arrest warrants against Papineau and other assembly members were issued.
-They left Montréal and hid in the countryside.
-Papineau escaped to the United States, and other rebels organized in the countryside.
+They left Montreal and hid in the countryside.
+Papineau escaped to the United States (later to return and serve in the Parliament).
+Other rebels organized in the countryside.

-On November 16, Constable Malo was sent to arrest three Patriotes.
-He transported them from Saint-Jean, accompanied by 15 people.
-The prisoners were liberated in Longueuil, where 150 Patriotes were waiting for them.
-The victory significantly improved the morale of the Patriotes, who knew that this event meant that government troops would soon intervene.
-However, the Patriotes were not quite ready to fight regular soldiers.
-Led by Wolfred Nelson, they defeated a government force at the Battle of Saint-Denis on November 23, 1837.
-He had 800 people ready to fight, half of them equipped with firearms.
-With confidence among the Patriote supporters wavering, Nelson threatened them to make sure that they would not leave.
-Papineau was not there during the fight, which surprised many people.
+On November 16, Constable Malo travelled to Saint-Jean and arrested three Patriotes.
+About 150 Patriotes were waiting for them at Longueuil and liberated the prisoners.
+The victory affected the morale of the Patriotes, who knew that government troops would soon intervene.
+Although there was doubt the Patriotes were ready to fight regular soldiers, a rebel force, led by Wolfred Nelson, defeated a government force in the Battle of Saint-Denis on November 23, 1837.
+Nelson had 800 people fighting with him, half of them equipped with firearms.
+When confidence among the Patriote supporters wavered, Nelson threatened them to make sure they did not leave.
+To the surprise of many, Papineau was not there during the battle.

-Government troops soon beat back the rebels, defeating them at Saint-Charles on November 25 and at Saint-Eustache on December 14, burning a rebel outpost after their second victory.
-On December 5, the government declared martial law in Montreal.
+Government troops beat back the rebels two days later, defeating them at Saint-Charles.
 At the Battle of Saint-Charles, the Patriotes were defeated.
 General Brown was confident but was not a capable commander.
 There was no discipline in the camp.
 Different people offered him men, but he turned down all the offers.
 Once the battle started, Brown escaped the fight.
 After the Battle of Saint-Charles, Nelson tried to keep Saint-Denis safe, but knew there was no hope.
 The main leaders, including Papineau, O'Callaghan, and Nelson, left for the United States.

+Meanwhile, On December 5, the government declared martial law in Montreal.

-The last battle of the rebellions was the Battle of Saint-Eustache.
-When the battle came, on December 14, 1837, there were between 500 and 600 people ready to fight.
+The rebellion ended at the Battle of Saint-Eustache on December 14, 1837.
+Between 500 and 600 Patriotes were ready to fight.
 The government forces were expecting strong resistance and so had brought 2,000 men.
 Most Patriote leaders were killed or fled during the battle.
+Many were arrested.
 The Battle of Saint-Eustache was a significant defeat.
 The defeat of the rebellions can be explained by the fact that the Patriotes were not quite ready to fight.
+When news of the arrest of the Patriote leaders reached Upper Canada, William Lyon Mackenzie launched an armed rebellion in December 1837.